- The Learning Environment

 African and African American Studies at the University at Buffalo replicates the experience of a small liberal arts college in the midst of a major research university.
 We invite students looking for the advantages of being part of the department that combines personal attention with a wide choice of courses on the African American, Africa, and Caribbean experience.
 The curriculum emphasizes an interdisciplinary perspective that contributes to mastering the research, writing and critical thinking skills necessary in a society in which higher education plays such a crucial role.
 At the same time our students are encouraged to refine and develop their individual interests that stem from the extensive understanding of the field the department's offerings provide.

 The Department of Africana and American Studies is housed in 1010 Clemens Hall, and has two dedicated seminar rooms.
 The department holds classes in centrally scheduled space throughout the campus, which includes traditional classes and lecture halls that can accommodate the program's teaching philosophies.

 Faculty List Directory

-Please visit the Africana and American Studies faculty website for additional information about our faculty.
+Please visit the Department of Africana and American Studies faculty webpage for additional information about our faculty.